Image for airtable data post

 Thanks heaps,

-6. Matthew Billiodeaux says:
+6. Matthew Billiodeaux Avatar

 If you want to know a better way to do this, check out my how-to article.